WordPress/wordpress-playground/docs/index.md

 -   WordPress-specific automations for tasks like signing in or installing plugins.
 -   A PHP proxy to download plugins from the WordPress.org directory.

-Review [the documentation](./packages/wordpress-wasm) to learn more.
+Review [using WordPress in the browser](./packages/wordpress-wasm) to learn more.